The Ultimate Guide To The Wakhan Valley, Tajikistan

 Here it is that you’ll find Yamchun Fortress and Bibi Fatima hot springs, two of the Tajik Wakhan’s most famous attractions.
 At Tughoz, you’ll turn off of the Wakhan Valley road and go 6 km up hairpin turns to reach Yamchun Fortress.
-Yamchun Fortress (actual name of the fortress is Zamr-i-atish-parast, meaning fortress of the fire-worshipper) is a 12th century fort and the most impressive of the remaining castle ruins, although some sections of the fortress are believed to date back to 3rd-1st centuries BC during the Kushan ruling period.
+Yamchun Fortress (the actual name of the fortress is Zamr i atish-parast, meaning fortress of the fire-worshipper) is a 12th century fort and the most impressive of the remaining castle ruins, although some sections of the fortress are believed to date back to 3rd-1st centuries BC during the Kushan ruling period.

 On the eastern side of the site sits a smaller fortress called Zulkhomer.
 From Yamchun you have great views of the valley, across to Khandood Village in Afghanistan as well as the icy Hindu Kush Mountains serving as a backdrop.

 Continue another 1 km uphill to arrive at Bibi Fatima hot springs.
 The hot spring is open from 5 am-9 pm and entrance is 1 TJS for Tajiks, 10 TJS for foreigners.
 They alternate genders every other hour, and bring your own towel.

 Women specifically come here to help boost their fertility.
 Bibi Fatima is actually one of the more unique hot springs I’ve ever been in, you’ll climb down about 10 steps to be in a cave.
 And not only is it interesting being in a cave but also if you’re a woman, getting to experience the ritual of the women who come here to boost their fertility.